-RASSA provides assistance in completing applications for either Temporary Protection Visas (TPVs), or Safe Haven Enterprise Visas (SHEVs).
+RASSA initially provided assistance in completing applications for either Temporary Protection Visas (TPVs), or Safe Haven Enterprise Visas (SHEVs).
+Since the 1 October 2017 deadline, we have shifted our focus to providing further assistance to fast track applicants who have lodged a protection visa application, including assistance to seek a review of a ‘fast track’ visa refusal to the Immigration Assessment Authority (IAA).
 This assistance is provided by registered migration agents, either RASSA’s employed migration agent, or one of our volunteer migration agents.
-The assistance we provide is limited to 1) assistance completing the lengthy visa application form, 2) preparing a personal statement of the applicant’s claims for protection, 3) providing advice where DIBP has requested the applicant provide further information or documents in support of their application, and 4) providing assistance to seek a review of a ‘fast track’ visa refusal to the Immigration Assessment Authority (IAA).
 We are not currently able to act as a migration agent of record with DIBP, or to attend the applicant’s interview with the DIBP decision maker.
 Applicants seeking assistance with judicial review proceedings should contact JusticeNet SA.

 How are clients referred to RASSA?